The Notes in an Octave

 The "Notation ID" column gives you the names of the notes as they are used in musical notation.
-With the exception of sa and pa, all the other notes (re, ga, ma, dha and ni) have two notation IDs each, one denoted by a small letter and one by a capital letter to distinguish between the two versions.
-Notice that the final sa in Table 1 is notated S', with an apostrophe after it.
-Notes in octaves below or above your basic octave are notated with apostrophes before or after them to show which octave they belong to.
-Here are a couple of ways to notate the keyboard, one using C as the keynote and the other using A♭ as the keynote.
+As noted above, with the exception of sa and pa, all the other notes (re, ga, ma, dha, and ni) have two notation IDs each.
+The lower frequency note is denoted by a small letter and the higher frequency note is denoted by a capital letter to distinguish between the two versions.
+The final sa in Table 1 belongs to the next octave and is notated S', with a quotation mark after it.
+Notes in octaves below or above your basic octave are notated with quotation marks before or after them to show which octave they belong to.
+Here are a couple of ways to notate the keyboard, one using C as sa and the other using A♭ as sa.

 In the video below, Pt.
 Venkatesh Kumar sings in sargam between 9:10 to 11:15 or so.

 The full names of the notes (shadja, rishabha, gāndhāra, madhyama, panchama, dhaivata, nishāda) are used only rarely.